od-b/mayhem/README.md

 **Windows/Linux**:
 >python -c "exec(\"import sys\nprint('Python Version=='+sys.version)\")"

-# Pygame Version
+## Pygame 2.1.3+
 Developed and tested using **pygame 2.3.0**
+If you are running an earlier version of pygame, i strongly recommend updating.
+There are many performance updates, and introduces no backward compatibility issues that do not already exist in the prior 2.0+ versions.
-I know for a fact any version prior to **2.1.3** will not work.
+I know for a fact any pygame version prior to **2.1.3** will not work with this app.

-# Installation
-Assuming pip as package manager, automatically install the required libraries by running
->pip install -r requirements.txt

-__or__ check the __requirements.txt__ file and manually install the modules.